The Cosmic Linear Anisotropy Solving System (CLASS) IV: Efficient implementation of non-cold relics: Sub-Hubble Approximation

 With this formulation, we can compute the adiabatic sound speed in a stable and accurate way, without needing to evaluate the time-derivative of the background pressure $\dot{p}$.
 When the \ncdm{} species is no longer relativistic, its pressure perturbation $\delta p$ defined in Eq.~\eqref{eq:deltap} is an independent quantity.
 Since we do not have an evolution equation for $\delta p$, we approximate $c_\text{eff}^2$ by $c_g^2$.
 This approximation is sometimes as much as a factor 2 wrong as shown on~Fig.~\ref{fig:ceff2}.

-\FIGURE{ { Effective sound speed squared $c_\text{eff}^2$ for a mass of $m=2.0~\eV{}$. \emph{Left panel:} The effective sound speed plotted together with the adiabatic sound speed squared $c_g^2$ and the equation of state parameter $w$.
+We tried to use an ad hoc fitting formula for $c_\text{eff}^2$ to quantify the impact of this approximation, and we found that although there was an improvement at the level of perturbations, the overall error was still at the same level.
+We conclude, that the error we make from this approximation is at least not dominating the total error of our approximation scheme. \FIGURE{ { Effective sound speed squared $c_\text{eff}^2$ for a mass of $m=2.0~\eV{}$. \emph{Left panel:} The effective sound speed plotted together with the adiabatic sound speed squared $c_g^2$ and the equation of state parameter $w$.
 In the relativistic and the non-relativistic limit we have $c_\text{eff}^2 = c_g^2$ as expected, but the behaviour of $c_\text{eff}^2$ in between the two limits are non-trivial. \emph{Right panel:} The ratios $c_\text{eff}^2/c_g^2$ and $c_\text{eff}^2/w$.
 One can see that $c_g^2$ is a better approximation to $c_\text{eff}^2$ than $w$, but neither catches the full evolution.} }